DavidMorano/rightcore/mini/README.txt

 MINI

-This program formats one or more input text files into an output TROFF source language file.
+This program formats one or more input text files into an output TROFF source language file int the (hostric) "mini" format.

 Synopsis:
 $ mini [-r] [-c] <file> [-V]

-where:
+Arguments:
 <file>		file to be typeset
 -r		produce reference pages
 -c		concatenate